 Although NYC H2O received its 501(c)(3) designation in May, 2012, it began offering education programs in 2009 to adults and school groups.
-Over the last six years we have offered 100 educational programs focused on NYC’s water system and ecology to a combined audience of 3,500 people.
+Over the last seven years we have offered 120 educational programs focused on NYC’s water system and ecology to a combined audience of 4,000 people.
 This audience has included dozens of engineers, city planners, and professors, attesting to the quality and informational rigor of the programs.
 Events have included bike, walking and reservoir tours in NYC, hikes upstate, paddling in the Catskill watershed, public lectures on infrastructure and water conservation, sewage plant tours, and beach cleanups.
 During paddles and hikes, NYC residents get to see and touch one of the actual sources of their water.

 Matthew Malina founded NYC H2O in 2009.
 As Executive Director of NYC H2O, he initiated its tour, lecture, field trip and beach cleanup programs.
-By 2017, under his leadership, NYC H2O reached over 7400 public school students on 284 Water Ecology and Engineering Field Trips in the five boroughs.

 Malina is a native New Yorker and studied engineering at the University of Virginia, graduating with a bachelors and masters in Applied Math.
 He was a public school math teacher and since 2006, a math tutor.

 Malina is a founding member of InTandem, a tandem cycling program that enables blind athletes to ride by pairing them with sighted athletes.
 He served as its Operations Manager for 3 years.

 Malina is currently leading NYC H2O in its most ambitious project, the protection and preservation of the Ridgewood Reservoir.
 H2O wrote the successful Historic Register Nomination for the Reservoir, and the site was officially listed on Dec 7, 2017.
 We have also organized community listening meetings and is engaging with city agencies to increase access to the site.